HernanJrG/LunaFrost/FEATURE_RECOMMENDATIONS.md

 #### Description
 Add ability to select and delete multiple chapters at once from the novel page.

+#### Status
+This feature is now implemented.
+Users can select multiple chapters and delete them in batch from the novel page.

 #### Current Limitation
 Can only delete chapters one at a time, making cleanup of failed imports tedious.